 Contribute to the Decent Jobs for Youth Knowledge Facility

 Decent Jobs for Youth is the inclusive global initiative to scale up action and impact on youth employment under the 2030 Agenda for Sustainable Development.
 The knowledge facility is a collaborative effort to support evidence-informed decision-making on youth employment with curated, state of the art knowledge from multiple partners.

 To contribute, an organization must register to become a partner of Decent Jobs for Youth.
 Partners tap into a vast network of resources and convening power to create real and positive change for young people.
 By contributing knowledge resources, organizations will be recognized as a key contributing partners of the knowledge facility.

-Partners may submit the following types of resources relevant to youth employment: publications, platforms, websites, databases, tools, events, news, blogs, videos, webinars and online courses, as well as suggestions for smart search of external websites.
+Partners may submit the following types of resources relevant to youth employment: publications, platforms, tools, blogs, videos, webinars and online courses, events, news, websites, databases as well as suggestions for smart search of external websites.